Common Name:Brown-headed Cowbird

-Brown-headed Cowbird is a Blackbird.
-He looks very similar to the Common
+Brown-headed Cowbird is a blackbird.
+They look very similar to the Common

-Grackle in that his body is a glossy blue-black.
+Grackle in that they have a glossy blue-black body.
 However, the Brown-headed

 Cowbird is distinguished by its dark brown head and neck contrasting with